-Convenient of outpatient care
+Convenient outpatient care

 Our providers use local anesthesia that provides pain control without putting our patients to sleep.
 This allows us to perform adjustments in real-time and give our patients the best care possible without using sedation.
-Thus, there is no need for a hospital stay or feeling drowsy afterward a sedated surgery procedure.
+Thus, there is no need for a hospital stay or feeling drowsy after a sedated surgery procedure.
 Using local anesthesia provides patients with the most comfortable and safest surgery experience possible in an outpatient setting, so you can get back to doing what you love quickly.

 MU Health Care is the only hospital in Mid-Missouri, and only one of 50 Hospitals in the US, to have Hand Trauma Center of Excellence designation by the American College of Surgeons.